8 Strong Ivy League Essay Examples

 Another thing to be careful of is how the privilege inherent in international travel might cause the author to see the life through a certain lens.
 Although they remark upon how their family prioritizes experiences over material wealth, the fact is that extensive international travel relies on having material wealth to pay for costs like airfare and housing.
 It is important to demonstrate humility and awareness of privilege when responding to college essay prompts, and this is no exception.

-Where to Get Your Essays Edited for Free
+Where to Get Your Essays Edited

 At top schools like the Ivies, your essays account for around 25% of your admissions decision after you clear the academic thresholds.
 Why is this?
 Most students applying to the Ivy League will have stellar academics and extracurriculars.
 Your essays are your chance to stand out and humanize your application.